 What Is DNA?

 DNA is found in the center of every cell in your body.
 Think of it as a biological instruction manual that tells your cells what to do and how to grow.
-It’s made up of four molecules—called nucleotides—which we can label A, T, C, and G.

 Today, we’re going to do something amazing: extract real DNA from strawberries using a few simple tools.